 - Mental Health (Anxiety, Depression, Schizophrenia, Eating Disorders)

 - Low Vision / Legally Blind

 In order to register with AES as a student with a disability you must have a Medical-based or Learning Disability.
 By law, AES defines disability according to Section 2(1)(d.1) of the Saskatchewan Human Rights Code:

 - Medical-based Disabilities - any degree of physical disability, mental disorder(s), infirmity, malformation or disfigurement.

 - Learning Disabilities: any intellectual disability or impairment, learning disability or a dysfunction in one or more of the processes involved in the comprehension or use of symbols or spoken language (this does not include struggling with English as a second language).

 - For medical-based disabilities, a licenced health care practitioner must fill out a medical questionnaire (PDF).

 - For learning disabilities you will need a psycho-educational assessment that was completed by a registered psychologist within the past five years.

-The documentation can be forwarded directly to AES by the licenced health practitioner or psychologist or you can bring the documentation along to the registration appointment.
+The documentation can be forwarded directly to AES by the licenced health practitioner or psychologist or the student can forward it via email, fax or dropping off.

 Contact us to book a one-hour appointment.
 Registration can proceed only if the documentation is on hand at the time of the appointment.